Penn State fraternity hazing scandal: Aftermath

+Beta Theta Pi

 On September 1, 2017, Beta Theta Pi defendant Joseph G. Ems appeared on ABC News with his lawyer.
 He has since been sued by the Piazza family.
 Jim and Evelyn Piazza have gone on to speak to thousands of college students throughout the United States to end hazing on campuses.
 Kordel Davis, Beta Theta Pi pledge, led a hazing prevention tour in fall 2019 entitled "One Night a Pledge".
 Penn State settled with the Piazza family to avoid further civil litigation.

 Tim Bream, the Penn State Nittany Lions football head athletic trainer, attempted to sue Penn State for wrongful termination, but the judge ruled against him, citing prescription drugs being stolen right out of his work desk.
 In March 2021, Bream sued Penn State a second time, claiming the university violated his contract and created "intolerable" working conditions as a result of his role in the Beta Theta Pi house.
 On March 30, 2021, settlements were reached with 25 defendants and third party defendants in civil suits.
+In December 2021, Centre County Judge Brian Marshall ruled that Penn State could take ownership of the Beta Theta Pi house.

 Penn State President Eric J. Barron attempted to transform Penn State's Greek life system following Piazza's death; he announced his retirement in June 2022.
 In March 2023, Spotlight PA reported on an internal memo, which indicated Penn State planned to roll back certain oversights of campus Greek life, including changes that would "end the regular monitoring of chapter houses" and "allow first-semester recruitment."
 The university later denied that those changes had been officially implemented.

-In December 2021, Centre County Judge Brian Marshall ruled that Penn State could take ownership of the Beta Theta Pi house.

 In July 2024, Beta Theta Pi defendants Brendan Young and Daniel Casey both pleaded guilty to 14 counts of hazing and one count of reckless endangerment.
 In October 2024, the two were sentenced to two to four months in prison, along with three years of probation and community service.

+Operation Drugs Unlimited

+Following the Operation Drugs Unlimited indictment, it was discovered that the ringleader of Penn State's cocaine trafficking ring, Agostino Abbatiello, is connected to cascading criminal investigations.
+Abbatiello's brother, Sebastiano M. Abbatiello, was arrested on July 10, 2026, after he was discovered to be in possession of cocaine while riding a pontoon at Bald Eagle State Park.